iris-hep/analysis-grand-challenge/datasets/cms-open-data-2015/README.md

 `datasets.txt` contains a list of folders to help identify relevant physics processes (`list-directory` with `cernopendata-client`).
 Relevant records can be found on the [Open Data portal](https://opendata.cern.ch/).

+`create_file_list.sh` is a helper script to more conveniently create file lists for a list of records.

 ## Samples categorized by process